 The Pennsylvania Department of Revenue has a Taxpayers' Rights Advocate who assists taxpayers with PA personal income tax and PA inheritance tax problems and concerns that have not been resolved through normal administrative procedures.
 It is the Advocate's responsibility to ensure that the department provides equitable treatment with dignity and respect.
-For more information concerning taxpayers' rights, visit the department's website at revenue.pa.gov or request the department's Taxpayers' Rights Advocate brochure (REV-527) from one of the Forms Ordering Services above.
+For more information concerning taxpayers' rights, visit the department's website at revenue.pa.gov.